Skip to main content

 publicFolders

-This option only applies when you're using the Happo Examples integration
+This option only applies when using the Happo Examples integration

-An array of (absolute) paths specifying the places where public assets are located.
-Useful if you have examples that depend on publicly available images (e.g. <img src="/foo.png" />).
+An array of absolute paths specifying where public assets are located.
+Useful if you have examples that depend on publicly available images (e.g., <img src="/foo.png" />).

 const path = require('path');